Using Picture Books With Older Children

 Picture Books Are Not Only for Young Children

-There is a perception that picture books are only for young children.
-However, many authors create picture books with an older audience in mind.
-They offer different levels of understanding and appreciation, but their message is more sophisticated and complex in both text and illustrations.
-Complex picture books help older children deal with sensitive topics, such as bereavement, self-esteem or identity.
+There is a perception that picture books are only for the young.
+Yet, many authors create picture books with an older audience in mind.
+Their message offers different levels of understanding with a more sophisticated message.
+Complex picture fiction also deals with sensitive topics, such as bereavement, self-esteem or identity.

 Selecting Picture Books For Older Children

-- Use resources around you, such as school librarians and teachers.
-You can also browse websites of shortlisted and award-winning books.
+You can browse the following websites of shortlisted and award-winning books for recommendations.
 Here are some of the most famous book awards for children’s books.

 - What is the character thinking?
 How do you know?